Meet Alastor

 Meet Kirby

-Kirby came in as a relinquished bird and has been the perfect fit ever since, quickly turning into our go to for the more nervous bird admirers.
-He spends most of his time clutched onto an employee or on top of the counter canaries Pumpkin and Tammy.
-He is an extremely friendly and fun little guy to have around and you will often see him out outings and events we do.
+Kirby is an original SBF sugar baby that came back to us as a relinquished bird with the promise of him staying here as a store ambassador.
+He has been the perfect fit ever since, quickly turning into our go-to for the more nervous bird admirers.
+He spends most of his time clutched onto an employee or on top of the counter canaries' cage, watching over the store from up high.
+He is an extremely friendly and fun little guy to have around and you will often see him at outings and events.

 About Peach-faced Lovebirds